Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

 \end{small}

-To refill the skip connections automatically, our target-net assigns a varied number of channels for the skip connection based on the inherited operation strength of the corresponding operation.
-Thereafter, even if the skip connections are removed from the search space, the degradation on performance will not occur.
-Moreover, the inherited operation strength of each operation achieves operation-wise attention.
-Refilled skip connections, on the other hand, are critical for operation-wise attention because they prevent the cell structure from being broken.
+The refilled skip connections prevent the cell structure from being broken.
+On the other hand, as illustrated in Fig.~\ref{fig:channel}, the target-net automatically assigns a varied number of channels for the skip connection for different operations based on the inherited operation strength.
+Then, the super-net achieves an implicit search of the skip connection when it determines the operation strength of each operation.
+Thereafter, even if the skip connections are removed from the search space, the degradation in performance will not occur.

+The most crucial factor for channel allocation is how to select channels for original operations and skip connections.
+We employ a strategy from network slimming~\cite{liu2017learning} by leveraging the scaling factors in batch normalization (BN) layers to determine the channel importance.
+Then, for each operation, the unimportant channels are replaced by the skip connection, and the critical channels for the operation remain unchanged.
+In deep learning, the BN layer plays a crucial role in normalizing internal activations using mini-batch statistics.
+Let the input and output of a BN layer be $z_{in}$ and $z_{out}$, respectively.
+And $\mathcal{B}$ stands for the current mini-batch.
+The BN layer performs the following transformation:

+Here, $\mu_\mathcal{B}$ and $\sigma_\mathcal{B}$ represent the mean and standard deviation values of the input activations over the mini-batch $\mathcal{B}$. $\gamma$ and $\beta$ are trainable affine transformation parameters, allowing for the normalized activations to be linearly transformed to any desired scales.
+It is common practice to incorporate a BN layer after a convolutional layer with channel-wise scaling/shifting parameters.
+Therefore, we can directly utilize the scaling factors provided by the $\gamma$ parameters in the BN layers as channel importance.
+Because we drop out parameter-free operations like MaxPool, this strategy can be applied to all searched operations.
+The overall algorithm is provided in Algorithm 1.

-Furthermore, as existing DARTS-based approaches retain edges with a fixed topology and discard the operation strength in the target-net (see Fig.~\ref{fig:dart}), they only have limited diversity.
-Our inherited ${p}^{(i,j)}_k$ eliminates the operation strength inconsistencies and relaxes the operation strength of each operation in the target-net from $1$ to $(0,1]$, resulting in a large rise in the diversity of possible architectures in the search space.
-In comparison to DARTS, ACA-DARTS has at least $2 \times 10^{12}$ times of possible architectures.
+Furthermore, as existing DARTS variants retain edges with a fixed topology and discard the operation strength in the target-net (see Fig.~\ref{fig:dart}), they only have limited diversity.
+The inherited ${p}^{(i,j)}_k$ relaxes the relative channel ratio of each operation in the target-net from $1$ to $(0,1]$, resulting in a large rise in the diversity of possible architectures in the search space.
+After introducing the ACA strategy, the architecture space of DARTS variants will be expanded at least $2 \times 10^{12}$ times.